 - stop feeling numb, disconnected or dissociated

-- express suicidal feelings and thoughts without taking their own life
+- express suicidal feelings and thoughts without taking your own life

 Feeling in control